 Again, I only want to touch on a few of these ingredients:

-99% of the people reading these words do not need glutamine – because you already make it!
+99% of the people reading this do not need glutamine – because you already make it!
 Some research notes that glutamine might help very sick people (think cancer) but Vital Factors doesn't have enough.
-Do read my glutamine review.
-There is a BIG secret about glutamine that nobody seems to want you to know.
+Read the glutamine review.

 As we age, men sometimes have erection problems.
-Arginine helps us make nitric oxide which expands blood vessels.
-In theory this may help erectile dysfunction.
+Arginine helps us make nitric oxide, which expands blood vessels.
+In theory, this may help erectile dysfunction.
 This is why arginine is sometimes called “natural Viagra”.
-Read my report on natural male enhancement supplements for more information.
+Read the report on natural male enhancement supplements for more information.

 The bodybuilding supplement Force Factor has arginine.

 Because arginine expands blood vessels, it might reduce blood pressure.
 Bad news for people taking high blood pressure medications.
 Vital Factors is marketed to people over the age of 40.
-Heck, even Dr Art he says in the commercial “as you age, you need to take them” – the antioxidants.
+Even Dr. Art says in the commercial, “as you age, you need to take them” – the antioxidants.
 Many of these same people could be taking drugs for high blood pressure.

 Green Tea Extract